GeoMaciolek/led-panel-alignment-soldering-jig/README.md

 ## Status

-This should work just fine directly in OpenSCAD!
-It has not yet been tested on Thingiverse - some customization is still needed.
+This should work fine in OpenSCAD!
+It has not yet been tested on Thingiverse.

 ## TODO

-- Add appropriate metadata for Thingiverse customizer
-- Take screenshots
 - Improve documentation
   - Better explanation of purpose
   - Photos or videos of use
 - Add functionality
-  - Legs?
+  - Legs for "taller" jigs?